theonedev/onedev/readme.md

 ![Branch Protection](introduction/branch-protection.gif)

+### Pull Request Query and Watch

+Find pull requests by title, status, comment and user, or those requiring review, requiring changes, including particular commits or issues, etc. Save query for quick access.
+Watch query to stay tuned with interesting pull requests.

 ### Docker First Kubernetes Native Build Farm

 Damn easy to set up a build farm to run massive CI builds as pods in Kubernetes.
 No agents or runners required.
 Transparent support for Linux and Windows containers.